• Current research

 I am also keen on developing review papers that offer new conceptual frameworks, and theoretical work that draws upon phenomenon-based theorizing.

-Overall, my research ethos is to produce rigorous empirical and theoretical work that leverages my Political Economy expertise to advance the sociotechnical perspective in Information Systems—particularly by emphasizing power relations, political struggles, and institutional construction.
+Overall, my research ethos is to produce rigorous empirical and theoretical work that leverages my Political Economy expertise to advance the sociotechnical perspective in Information Systems—particularly by emphasizing power relations, political struggles, and institutional work.

 While contributing to sociotechnical research in Information Systems, I remain committed to an undogmatic and pluralistic view of social-scientific knowledge.